Postgraduate Certificate of Education

 In this section

-a.English and Mathematics (GCSE grade C or qualification that is equivalent in breadth and depth to a GCSE, eg. Irish Leaving Certificate Higher Level Grade H6 or above or Ordinary Level O4 or above0.
-Essential/Key Skills is not accepted..
+a.English and Mathematics (GCSE grade C or qualification that is equivalent in breadth and depth to a GCSE, eg. Irish Leaving Certificate Higher Level Grade H6 or above or Ordinary Level O4 or above.
+(Please note Essential Skills Level 2 qualifications are not regarded as equivalent for entry to this course).
+Students wishing to take Religious Education (RE) as an optional level 6 module must have a GCSE grade C or above in RE.

 b.
-An Honours degree in physical education, sports science or sports studies (or another sports related degree that is at least 50% vocationally relevant to physical education).
+At least a 2:2 Honours degree (or above) in physical education, sports science or sports studies (or another sports related degree that is at least 50% vocationally relevant to physical education).
 In the case of a combined Honours degree at least 50% shall be in the specialist subject.
-(N.B.
-The normal minimum offer standard is a 2:2 Honours).

 English language requirements for international applicants